Purdue opens Big Ten title preparations without starting QB

 As the Boilermakers began preparing for their first Big Ten championship game, their starting quarterback and uncontested leader remained in Illinois with his family as they mourned the recent death of O’Connell’s oldest brother, Sean.

-''He played his heart out for his teammates and gave us a great effort,'' coach Jeff Brohm said Monday, describing O'Connell's performance two days earlier. ''Of course, he's got things he has to deal with this week, but we'll be there to support him and whenever we get him back to work, we look forward to that.''
+“He played his heart out for his teammates and gave us a great effort,” coach Jeff Brohm said, describing O’Connell’s performance days earlier.
+“Of course, he’s got things he has to deal with this week, but we’ll be there to support him and whenever we get him back to work, we look forward to that.”

 Nobody in Purdue’s locker room doubts O’Connell will play or play well, regardless of how much he practices.